amaindro42/Malloc/Readme.md

 ./run.sh ./test1
 ```

-You can also use know more informations about the allocations the library did
+You can also use a command to get more informations about the allocations the library did

 ```
 ./run.sh /usr/bin/time -l ./tests/test1